 Is Iris Records really located in an old pharmacy?
 What does the “Spice Of Life” sign mean?
 Is the place haunted?

-Can you special order new release vinyl for customers?
+Can you "special order" new release vinyl for customers?
 Can you get anything that is released?
-Are all recordings put out on vinyl in 2016?
+Are all recordings put out on vinyl in 2018?

 Yes, we can always special order new releases for you.
-Just fill out a form at the front counter and leave a five dollar (refundable) deposit to show good faith.
-We will contact you when the record arrives at the store.
+Just talk with us at the front counter and find out if we can order what you are looking for.
+We will contact you by phone or email when the record arrives at the store.
 This is the simple answer!
-The more complex answer can be discouraging.
-First, not all new releases are available on vinyl.
-Second, records go in and out of print quickly, so just because your friend has some Red Hot Chili Peppers or Phish LP doesn’t mean that we can find it easily.
-Also, some labels really don’t wholesale to stores and you should just order it yourself from the label’s website…we will be happy to advise you on this.
+The more complex answer is well, complex.
+First, not ALL new releases are available on vinyl.
+Some artists (Kanye West for example) don't release all of their albums on LP.
+Second, records go in and out of print quickly, so just because your friend has some limited edition Jay-Z record or some Phish LP doesn’t mean that we can find it easily.
+Also, some labels really don’t wholesale to stores and you should just order it yourself from the label’s website—we will be happy to advise you on this.
 Remember that very popular records go out-of-stock VERY fast and there is nothing that we can do about this.
 Vinyl has become so popular that the labels can’t have things pressed fast enough!

 Do you accept want-lists from customers?